Javi Lara

-Javier "Javi" Lara Grande (born 4 December 1985) is a Spanish professional footballer who plays as a central midfielder for AD Alcorcón.
+Javier "Javi" Lara Grande (born 4 December 1985) is a Spanish former professional footballer who played as a central midfielder.
+He is the sporting director of Primera Federación club Ibiza.

 Club career

-Born in Montoro, Córdoba, Lara graduated from local Córdoba CF's youth setup, and made his senior debut with the reserves in the 2003–04 season, in the Tercera División.
+Born in Montoro, Córdoba, Lara graduated from local club Córdoba CF's youth setup, and made his senior debut with the reserves in the 2003–04 season, in the Tercera División.
 After Segunda División B loan stints with CD Villanueva, Real Unión and Écija Balompié, he moved to another reserve team, UD Almería B, in August 2007.

-In the summer of 2008, Lara joined RSD Alcalá also of the fourth division.
+In summer 2008, Lara joined RSD Alcalá also of the fourth division.
 On 20 July 2009, he signed a two-year contract with Elche CF in the Segunda División.
 He played his first match as a professional on 3 September 2009, starting and featuring the full 90 minutes in a 3–2 away loss against FC Cartagena in the second round of the Copa del Rey.
 He made his league debut three days later, coming on as a second-half substitute in the 4–1 defeat at CD Numancia.

-On 29 January 2010, after being sparingly used by the Andalusians, Lara was loaned to CD Alcoyano until June.
-He then moved to Valencia CF's B team in January 2011 after six months of inactivity, following which he competed in division three with Lucena CF and Alcoyano.
+On 29 January 2010, having been sparingly used by the Andalusians, Lara was loaned to CD Alcoyano until June.
+He then moved to Valencia CF's B team in January 2011, following which he competed in division three with Lucena CF and Alcoyano.

 On 17 July 2013, Lara signed a one-year deal with SD Ponferradina.
 On 24 June of the following year, he moved to SD Eibar, recently promoted to La Liga.
 He made his debut in the Spanish top flight on 24 August 2014, starting and scoring the game's only goal (also the club's first ever in the competition) through a free kick in a win against Real Sociedad at the Ipurua Municipal Stadium.